 What counts as working time fraud?

-Working time fraud is any intentional act where an employee performs less work than contractually agreed while pretending otherwise.
+Working time fraud is any intentional act where an employee performs less work than contractually agreed upon while pretending otherwise.
 It can happen on-site or in home office settings.
 The key legal element is intent: the employee must knowingly create a false impression of working time.

 Contractual duty to work

 Employment contracts, collective bargaining agreements or company policies set out binding working hours.
 Employees must perform their work during these times and record their hours truthfully.
 Anyone who knowingly enters incorrect data or “covers up” absences risks being accused of working time fraud.
-Employees who are confronted with accusations should keep all records, timesheets, emails and instructions.
+Employees who are confronted with accusations should keep all records, timesheets, emails, and instructions.
 Good documentation often decides whether a dismissal survives in court.

 Typical forms of working time fraud (condensed)